Open Access Publishing: Pros, Cons, Pitt, and the August Wilson Journal

 Fill in the basic fields and press REGISTER at the bottom.

 If you have questions, contact the journal at augustwilson(at)pitt.edu.

 By Mike Downing

 The August Wilson Society, in conjunction with the city of Pittsburgh’s August Wilson Center for African American Culture, is hosting a three-day event, April 26-28, 2018, entitled “Go Back and Pick Up the Ball: An August Wilson Society Colloquium.”
 The gathering will feature actors, directors, historians, educators, scholars, politicians, poets, members of the local Pittsburgh community, and others “who have been inspired to art and action by Wilson’s charge.”

-I don’t have any more information on his presentation, specifically, but I can provide the following background information that was provided to me:
+I don’t have specific information as to the nature of Mr. Whitaker’s presentation at this time, but I can provide biographical information that was provided to me:

 From Pittsburgh Lectures.org

 Mark Whitaker’s Smoketown is a captivating portrait of Pittsburgh’s renaissance of black culture, influence, and glamour from the 1920s through the 1950s.

 Today black Pittsburgh is known as the setting for August Wilson’s famed plays about working-class strivers.
 But this community once had an impact on American history that rivaled the far larger black worlds of Harlem and Chicago.
 It published the most widely read black newspaper in the country, urging black voters to switch from the Republican to the Democratic Party and then rallying black support for World War II.
 It fielded two of the greatest baseball teams of the Negro Leagues and introduced Jackie Robinson to the Brooklyn Dodgers.